sts/smailr/README.md

     mkdir /srv/mail/users
     chown -R vmail:vmail /srv/mail

-Run the setup command to initialize the smailr database in
+Run the setup command to initialize the smailr database

     # Creates /etc/exim4/smailr.sqlite
-    smailr setup
+    smailr migrate

 Add a domain and an user to your database using the commands listed below.